byu-oit/UAPI-Specification/University API Specification.md

 #### 11.6.2 Authorized Access

 Access to restricted records by consumers with restricted record authorization should be no different than accessing any other resource provided by the API.
 The `restricted` element of the `metadata` property should be set to `true` to indicate to the consumer that the resource they are accessing is restricted.
-Consumers are then obligated to follow the guidelines regarding handling of restricted resources.
+Consumers are then obligated to follow established guidelines regarding handling of restricted resources.

 #### 11.6.3 Unauthorized Access Attempts